Click on a question to reveal the answer

 That’s fine.
 Therapy has to be right for you and you need to feel comfortable with me.
 At all times you are the person choosing.
 I will always be willing to discuss your reservations and doubts and help you work out if it the therapy that is not right for you or if your feelings are because therapy is challenging.

-No, all sessions are on line or, when appropriate, at the centre.
+No, all sessions are on line.

 No, my work is with you as an individual though the context of someone’s relationships are always relevant.
 Sometimes in CBT it is helpful for a partner to attend a one-off session to help them understand your needs better but we would always agree this together.
 If you need couples counselling I would try to suggest an alternative therapist.